A Year On The Front Lines In Haiti

-Dr. DAVID WALTON (Haiti Deputy Chief of Mission, Partners in Health): Thanks so much for having me.
+DAVID WALTON: Thanks so much for having me.

 NORRIS: You know, I'd like to get a sense from you of what the last year has been like.
 Immediately after the earthquake you were treating victims in the general hospital in Port-au-Prince and then later you had to deal with the cholera outbreak and people who were still trying to find a stable place to live.
 As you reflect back, what's your predominant feeling on this anniversary?

 WALTON: You know, it's really one of frustration, to be honest.
 The moment after the earthquake, the days after the earthquake, even the months after the earthquake were just so challenging in a number of ways.
 But we expected to be working in this difficult environment.